amphp/http-client/README.md

 Artax
 =====

-Artax is an asynchronous HTTP/1.1 client.
+Artax is an asynchronous HTTP/1.1 client built on the [amp concurrency framework][1].
 Its API simplifies standards-compliant HTTP resource traversal and RESTful web service consumption without obscuring the underlying protocol.
 The library manually implements HTTP over TCP sockets; as such it has no dependency on `ext/curl`.

 ##### Features

- - Requests asynchronously
+ - Requests asynchronously for full single-threaded concurrency
- - Pools persistent "keep-alive" connections
+ - Pools persistent keep-alive connections
  - Transparently follows redirects
  - Decodes gzipped entity bodies
  - Exposes raw headers and message data
- - Streams entity bodies for managing memory usage with large transfers
+ - Streams entity bodies for memory management with large transfers
  - Supports all standard and custom HTTP method verbs
  - Simplifies HTTP form submissions
  - Implements secure-by-default TLS (https://) with userland support for new PHP 5.6 encryption features in older PHP versions
- - Limits connections per-host to avoid IP bans in scraping contexts
+ - Limits connections per host to avoid IP bans in scraping contexts
  - Supports cookies and sessions
- - Functions seamlessly behind HTTP proxy servers
+ - Functions seamlessly behind HTTP proxies

 ##### Project Goals